-The HSA and local ecotourism operators want to hear your reviews, recommendations and criticisms.
+The Raja Ampat Homestay Association and local ecotourism operators want to hear your reviews, recommendations and criticisms.
 Your feedback will enable them to improve their businesses and better meet guest expectations.
 If you have been a guest at a homestay – or at a resort or on a liveaboard – please consider responding to this survey.
 Or just leave your comments on the relevant website page.

 Your input is valued and will contribute to the conservation of the Raja Ampat Marine Protected Area, the island environment and the way of life of local people.

-Homestays which are members of the Association are guaranteed to meet Association standards and are indicated on our accommodation page by this symbol:
+Homestays which are members of the Raja Ampat Homestay Association are monitored to ensure they meet Association standards.

 Supporting homestays which are members of the Association means you’ll have no surprises regarding available facilities and services and that you’ll have the Association’s support in the unlikely event of a problem that you can’t otherwise resolve.